Perseus333/website/_blog/jekyll-first-plugin.md

 ## Building the Site with the Gem

-Once you've successfully linked the gem, all you need to do is to run:
+Once you've successfully linked the gem, run:

 ```ruby
 bundle install
 ```

 That will install all the gems from the Gemfile that are not in the cache.
 Your gem should be new and therefore shouldn’t be in the cache; therefore, it should install it.

+Bundle is the command for managing everything in your Jekyll site, it manages the dependencies, runs the site, etc. You can think of it like a project-specific `gem` command.
+Whereas `gem` controls the gems system-wide, `bundle` manages the gems inside your project.

 After running that you can make sure that it was installed by running: